artic-network/civet/docs/report_docs.md

 # Report options
 How to customise the civet report

-### --safety-level
-An integer value (0, 1 or 2) that configures the level of anonymisation needed in the report.
-Default: 1

-0) Anonymisation off.
-COG-IDs and adm2 metadata shown for all sequences
-1) No COG-IDs shown for anything but query sequences specified with the `-i / --input` flag.
-If run on CLIMB, adm2 present in the report.
-2) COG-IDs shown on query sequenecs and background sequences, but none show adm2 (equivalent to the 'publically available' data)

 ### Free text options

 Using the config file, there are several points where fully customisable free text can be added.